nextpart/spl-manager/README.md

 or `poetry run python -m spl -h`.
 Anyhow it's recommended to set the `alias spl="python -m spl` for easier handling.

+You have to create a `config\.secrets.yaml` file by using the `config\template.secrets.yaml` file, which contains the credentials for the Development Docker-Container and Splunkbase.

 ## Using the library

 Please note that, when using the library as an SDK you need to pass the